-All related party transactions are in the normal course of operations, represent a transfer of financial instruments and are measured at the agreed upon exchange amount.
+All related party transactions are in the normal course of operations, represent a transfer of financial instruments and are measured at the agreed upon exchange amount and are payable on demand.

-During the year ended December 31, 2022, the Association recognized \$1,514 [2021 - \$1,129] in shared services revenue for executive management services to related parties of the Association.
+During the year ended December 31, 2023, the Association recognized \$903 [2022 - \$1,099] in shared services revenue for executive management services to related parties of the Association.

-The Association has an agreement with CMA Impact whereby CMA Impact provides finance, facilities, information technology, legal, governance, human resources, marketing, and communication services to the Association, under a shared services model called Enterprise Strategic Partners ["ESP"].
-Under this agreement, the Association incurred \$21,919 [2021 - \$18,983] in shared services expenses during the year.
+The Association has an agreement with CMA Impact whereby CMA Impact provides finance, facilities, information technology, legal, governance, human resources, marketing and communication services to the Association, under a shared services model.
+As of July 1, 2023, marketing and communication services are no longer provided by CMA Impact as part of the shared services model.
+Under this agreement, the Association incurred \$21,299 [2022 - \$21,919] in shared services expenses during the period.